no-mood/ebpf-vulns/XDPs/xdp_synproxy/README.md

 - Includes additional hash map for testing cross-map pointer violations.

 **Verifier:** Passed (but produces undefined results that may leak memory layout information).

 *Signed-by: Giovanni Nicosia*

+### [5.20 libptr]: Forming invalid pointers by library function

+Invoking a function with arguments that cause it to form pointers that do not point into or just past the end of an object violates Rule 5.20.
+While eBPF doesn't have access to standard C library functions, it still uses memory manipulation functions like `__builtin_memcpy` and BPF helpers that can form invalid pointers through incorrect size calculations.

+#### Example a: Invalid __builtin_memcpy with oversized buffer copy

+This example demonstrates Rule 5.20 violation using `__builtin_memcpy` with incorrect size parameters that cause the function to access beyond allocated object boundaries.

+**Implementation Details:**
+- Allocates a 16-byte buffer but attempts to copy 24 bytes using `__builtin_memcpy`
+- The library function forms pointers beyond the allocated object bounds when performing the oversized copy
+- Includes TCP options extraction scenario where options can be up to 40 bytes but buffer is only 16 bytes
+- Shows how size calculation errors lead to buffer overruns that violate pointer validity rules
+- Demonstrates the security implications when fixed-size copy operations exceed buffer boundaries

+**Verifier:** **Passed** - The eBPF verifier does not detect this buffer overflow, allowing the violation to execute

+**Exploitable:** **Potentially dangerous** - Buffer overflow of 8 bytes can corrupt stack variables adjacent to the buffer, potentially causing program crashes or memory corruption

+#### Example b: Invalid BPF helper usage with wrong parameters

+This example shows Rule 5.20 violations using BPF helper functions with incorrect size parameters that cause invalid pointer formation during memory operations.

+**Implementation Details:**
+- Uses `bpf_probe_read_kernel` with size parameter (32 bytes) larger than destination buffer (12 bytes)
+- The BPF helper attempts to form invalid pointers when accessing beyond the actual buffer boundaries
+- Demonstrates how helper function parameter mismatches can lead to out-of-bounds memory access
+- Shows realistic scenarios where helper size parameters don't match buffer expectations
+- Based on Rule 5.20 subpoint 5.20.1: functions taking (pointer, size_bytes) parameters

+**Verifier:** **Rejected** - The eBPF verifier blocks this pattern, detecting the invalid buffer size parameter

+**Exploitable:** **Not exploitable** - The verifier prevents this violation from executing, demonstrating better protection for BPF helpers compared to `__builtin_memcpy`

+#### Example c: Packet data access with wrong size calculations

+This example demonstrates Rule 5.20 violations when accessing packet data with incorrect size calculations that cause memory operations to exceed buffer boundaries.

+**Implementation Details:**
+- Performs size calculations using wrong data types (e.g., `sizeof(int) * 8 = 32` instead of `sizeof(char) * 8 = 8`)
+- Uses `__builtin_memcpy` with miscalculated sizes that exceed buffer boundaries (32 bytes into 20-byte buffer)
+- Shows how type assumption errors lead to incorrect size calculations in packet processing
+- Demonstrates pointer formation violations where type confusion causes out-of-bounds access
+- Based on Rule 5.20 Example 2: sizeof(int) vs sizeof(float) type confusion

+**Verifier:** **Passed** - The verifier does not detect type confusion in size calculations, allowing the buffer overflow

+**Exploitable:** **Dangerous** - Type confusion causing 12-byte buffer overflow may corrupt adjacent stack memory, leading to program instability or information leakage

+*Signed-by: Giovanni Nicosia*